 The less time and energy your customer has to invest in the checkout process, the more likely they are to complete the purchase.

 Now that you’ve improved the tech on your website, it’s time to get to the fun part: marketing.

 If you’ve only started preparing just now, chances are you won’t be able to launch huge, elaborate campaigns.
-However, there’s plenty of simple yet effective things you can do to attract holiday shoppers.
+However, there are plenty of simple yet effective things you can do to attract holiday shoppers.

 Having clear product descriptions enhances your customers’ user experience and helps shoppers find exactly what they’re looking for.

-If you’re selling a coffee mug, why not paint the picture of a sturdy mug for coffee lovers?
-Or if it’s a blanket, why not present it as a snuggly one to keep the cold winter days at bay?
-Try to describe your products in a way that makes people want them in their homes.
+If you’re selling a coffee mug, why not paint the picture of a sturdy everyday mug for coffee lovers that’ll withstand wear and tear?
+Or if it’s a blanket, why not present it as a super-snuggly covering to keep the cold winter days at bay?
+Try to describe your products in a way that makes people want to experience them.

 You can also go for humor—take a look at this anti-dandruff shampoo description from Dollar Shave Club.

 If you’ve managed to tick all the boxes, congratulations—you may now start spreading the word about your products!